 Mary Yardumian was born on January 23, 1924 in Noodle, Texas.
 She graduated from Southwestern University in 1945 with a bachelor’s degree in education and earned a master’s in education from the University of Miami in 1970.
 She married Richard Yardumian in 1948.

 Mary was truly an "unsung hero."
-She lived a full and compassionate life, enriching the lives of many adults and children.
-The Mary Yardumian Society, named for our remarkable founder, recognizes individuals who take a leadership role in the success of Literacy Pittsburgh’s students.
+She lived a full and compassionate life, enriching the lives of many adults and families.
+Her legacy lives on in our Yardumian Society, which recognizes individuals who take a leadership role in the success of Literacy Pittsburgh’s students.